ahboon/JumpCloud-Proxy/README.md

 # JumpCloud-Proxy

 Found a JumpCloud Key in your RedTeam engagement or Pentest?
-Thinking that Jumpcloud documentation is a pain to decipher?
+Thinking that JumpCloud documentation is a pain to decipher?
 Using Burp?
 No problem!

 To view what permissions your current API key has, you can use this curl sample:
 ```